Alejogb1/job-board/blog-data/elasticsearch-get-all-distinct-values-field.md

 **What about Size Limits**

-Okay so maybe you have a field with a ton of distinct values like tags for example or usernames maybe even ip addresses if you dont set the size limit it defaults to 10 and you'll miss unique values from the tail end this is a common gotcha that I have seen even myself fallen for numerous times so we need to set the size parameter explicitly in terms to be sure that it lists ALL unique values in a field.
+ so maybe you have a field with a ton of distinct values like tags for example or usernames maybe even ip addresses if you dont set the size limit it defaults to 10 and you'll miss unique values from the tail end this is a common gotcha that I have seen even myself fallen for numerous times so we need to set the size parameter explicitly in terms to be sure that it lists ALL unique values in a field.

 ```json
 {